Golden jackal: Fur use

-In Russia and the other nations of the former Soviet Union, golden jackals are considered furbearers of low quality because of their sparse, coarse, and monotonously colored fur.
+In Russia and the other nations of the former Soviet Union, golden jackals were considered furbearers of low quality because of their sparse, coarse, and monotonously colored fur.
 Jackal hairs have very little fur fiber; therefore, their pelts have a flat appearance.
 The jackals of Asia and the Middle East produce the coarsest pelts, though this can be remedied during the dressing process.
 Elburz in northern Iran produces the softest furs.
-Jackal skins are not graded to a fur standard, and are made into collars, women's coats, and fur coats.
+Golden jackal skins are not graded to a fur standard, and are made into collars, women's coats, and fur coats.

 During the 1880s, 200 jackals were captured annually in Mervsk and in the Zakatal area of the Transcaucasus, with 300 jackals being captured there during 1896.
 In this same period, a total of 10,000 jackals were taken within Russia and their furs sent exclusively to the Nizhegorod fair.
-In the early 1930s there were 20,000–25,000 jackal skins tanned annually in the Soviet Union, but these could not be utilized within the country, and so the majority were exported to the United States.
+During the late 19th and early 20th centuries, golden jackal pelts were usually traded through the ports of Thessaloniki, Alexandroupolis and Patras in numbers from 1,000 up to 4,000 per season, with the majority of them shipped to the United States and western Europe.
+In the early 1930s, 20,000–25,000 golden jackal skins were tanned annually in the Soviet Union, of which the majority were exported to the United States.
 Commencing from 1949, they were all used within the Soviet Union.